 In one race after another, with a return to grassroots organizing, candidates and campaign operatives are upending the power of political machines.
 Next stop: The all-out scramble for mayor in Boston.

-the most famous living room in Massachusetts politics.
+JOYCE LINEHAN HAS the most famous living room in Massachusetts politics.

 It used to be that Linehan’s Dorchester house drew its fame as a crash pad for touring musicians.
 Billy Corgan and Courtney Love and Elliott Smith had all slept there.
 Eddie Vedder hung out on Linehan’s couch and watched television.
 These are the sorts of guests who tend to attract attention to one’s living quarters.
 But people aren’t now fighting to get into Linehan’s living room because they’re huge fans of the early 1990s Sub Pop Records catalog.
 They want a piece of the Dorchester arts publicist, activist, and political organizer because they all see themselves as the next Elizabeth Warren, and they all want Linehan to do for them what she did for the senator.